hning86/articles/AmlVersionControl.md

 4. Call the BES endpoint of the training web service, and specify the desired .iLearner file name and Azure blob storage account location where it will be stored.
 5. Harvest the produced .iLearner file after the BES call finishes.

-Once you have the .iLearner file containing the trained model, you can then employ your own versioning strategy, from as simple as applying a pre/postfix as a naming convention and just leaving the .iLearner file in Azure blob storage, or copying/importing it into your verion control system.
+Once you have the .iLearner file containing the trained model, you can then employ your own versioning strategy, from as simple as applying a pre/postfix as a naming convention and just leaving the .iLearner file in Azure blob storage, or copying/importing it into your version control system.

 The saved .iLearner file can then be used for scoring through web services.